zoeibanez/zoeibanez/README.md

 # 💫 About Me:
-I like to venture to things that I am new with
+I like to explore in things that I am not familiar with

 # 💻 Tech Stack: